jakubgt/homelab-vault-gen/README.md

 * **Cryptographic Memory Wiping & Paranoid Mode:**
     * **Memory Shredding:** When the Auto-Clear timer finishes or Paranoid Mode detects you have switched browser tabs/minimized the window, the app actively shreds the secret by overwriting the memory addresses with cryptographic noise, zeroing them out, and clearing the DOM.
     * **Visual Privacy:** Blurs the password on-screen until hovered.
-    * **Zero-Persistence:** Disables all `localStorage` saving while active to ensure no trace of your activity remains..
+    * **Zero-Persistence:** Disables all `localStorage` saving while active to ensure no trace of your activity remains.
 * **Strict Content Security Policy (CSP):** Full architectural separation of HTML, CSS, and JS allows for a total ban on `'unsafe-inline'` executions and external calls.
 * **Persistent Settings:** When Paranoid Mode is inactive, the app securely remembers your preferred theme, auto-clear timer, and character toggles.
 * **Precision Length Controls:** Features a manual numeric input and full-width slider for exact counts — characters (4–128) in password mode, words in passphrase (3–20) and username (1–10) modes.
 * **Keyboard Shortcuts:** Instantly generate a new password, passphrase, or username at any time simply by pressing the `Spacebar`.
 * **Air-Gapped QR Code Export:** Instantly render generated credentials as a high-contrast QR code directly on your screen.
 This allows you to securely scan passwords into a mobile device's authenticator or password manager using the camera, completely bypassing the clipboard and local network.
 For enhanced visual security, the generated `<canvas>` element is completely destroyed and purged from the DOM the moment the modal is closed—rather than just clearing its 2D context—ensuring absolutely zero visual residue remains in memory.
+* **Bulk Generation & Export:** Generate up to 10,000 credentials simultaneously.
+Export the results instantly as `.CSV` or `.TXT` files directly from client-side memory using Blob URLs, ensuring no bulk data ever touches a backend server.

 ---